wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 #### Key Distribution {#keydist}

 After encrypted message is delivered to destination target, how Peer can decrypt it if it doesn't have a secret key?
-This problem is solved as follows:
+This problem can be solved in different ways:

-Initiator peer registers an RPC for getting a secret encryption keys and pass the `URI` of this RPC as options attribute to underlying WAMP message carrying encrypted payload.
+* Initiator peer can provide an RPC to get the keys directly from it.
+In this case Initiator peer registers an RPC for getting a secret encryption keys and passes the `URI` of this RPC as options attribute to underlying WAMP message carrying encrypted payload.
 If target peer doesn't have a secret key it can examine message details and make a `CALL` to provided RPC requesting encryption key.
+* Or there can be a third party WAMP peer the `Key exchange` which initiator peer trusts to and which is responsible for key management.
+In this case Initiator peer passes the `URI` of trusted `Key exchange` RPC as options attribute to underlying WAMP message carrying encrypted payload.
+If target peer doesn't have a secret key it can examine message details and make a `CALL` to provided RPC requesting encryption key.

-At this point there is no secure channel between peers, so initiator peer can not simply send secret key as this will violate E2EE principle.
+In any case at this point there is no secure channel between peers, so initiator peer can not simply send secret key as this will violate E2EE principle.
 Secure transfer of encryption keys are done using [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) [Authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).
 This includes:

-* sending target peer `Client Session Public Key` signed by target's peer `Delegated Certificate Private Key` to initiator.
+* sending target peer `Client Session Public Key` signed by target's peer `Delegated Certificate Private Key` to initiator or `Key exchange`.
-* then initiator peer encrypts `secret key` with its own `Client Session Private Key` and `Target Peer Client Session Public Key` that was received using [Curve25519](https://en.wikipedia.org/wiki/Curve25519) Asymmetric Cipher
+* then initiator or `Key exchange` peer encrypts `secret key` with its own `Client Session Private Key` and `Target Peer Client Session Public Key` that was received using [Curve25519](https://en.wikipedia.org/wiki/Curve25519) Asymmetric Cipher
 * and sends encrypted `secret key` and its own `Client Session Public Key` back to the target peer as a